bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 I mean, people can barely serialize and un-serialize stuff with JavaScript, right?
 So is this like the future we see where like there is like essentially banks of scripts that people can use.
 And then there's the ones that maybe like the wallets are going to have like two, three things that like, here, you can do this with your coins.
 Is this sort of like the, because you can order corporate enterprise for a second, right.
-That has, you know, budgets and people that can audit things and can come up with new ideas.
+That has, budgets and people that can audit things and can come up with new ideas.
 I'm talking about like 90% of the people who actually even have coins to do this.
 Is this sort of like template libraries, how we see the future going?